Quantum field theory of physical and purely virtual particles in a finite interval of time on a compact space manifold: diagrams, amplitudes and unitarity: Conclusions

 \section{Conclusions}

 Perturbative quantum field theory can be formulated in a finite interval of time $\tau $ and on a compact space manifold $\Omega $ by expressing the transition amplitudes between arbitrary initial and final states, with arbitrary boundary conditions on $\partial \Omega $, in terms of diagrams, which coincide internally with the ones we commonly use for the $S$ matrix amplitudes at $\tau =\infty $, $\Omega =\mathbb{R}^{3}$ (apart from the discretization of the loop momenta), and differ externally by the presence of sources attached to every vertex (including endpoints).
 The sources take care of the other details about the restriction to finite $\tau $ and compact $\Omega $.
-Most known theorems generalize more or less straightforwardly, provided we use the approach based on coherent states.
+The usual diagrammatic properties apply, or can be generalized with little effort, provided we use the approach based on coherent states.
 Every other approach exhibits remarkable complications, which can be avoided if we reach it from the coherent-state approach through a change of basis.

 We have extended the dimensional and analytic regularization techniques to finite $\tau $ and compact $\Omega $, by attaching an evanescent (noncompact) manifold $\mathbb{R}^{-\varepsilon }$ to $\Omega $.
 We have proved, under general assumptions, that renormalizability holds whenever it holds at $\tau =\infty $, $\Omega =\mathbb{R}^{3}$, and that the divergences are removed by the same counterterms.